DuoLong/Tscpr/README.md

 **Requirement**

-- opencv
+- OPENCV

-  ​	I use cv2 for image io and resize(much faster than skimage), the input image's channel is acutally BGR
+  ​	We use cv2 for image IO and resize(much faster than skimage), the input image's channel is acutally BGR

-- mxnet
+- MXNET

   ​	please update to the newest version, we need 'full' mode in Pooling operation